COVID-19-related measures taken by the GGNB - Information for GGNB doctoral students (28 January 2021)

 •On the day of submission, please send us three PDF files: (i) The complete dissertation identical with the print version, (ii) the version without personal information (for the plagiarism check), and (iii) one PDF that includes all completed and signed forms as a scan (see handout “Countdown to doctoral degree”).
 If you don’t have access to a scanner, you can take photos of the forms (which must be clear enough to read) and send them as a combined word or PDF file.
 Should the size of your dissertation(s) be too big to send them by email, please use GWDG Owncloud to share the documents with us.
 If required, we will provide a GWDG Owncloud folder in which you can upload the files.
 We are not allowed to use external cloud services.

 •The electronic submission of your dissertation with all relevant documents ensures that you have kept the official submission deadline.
 Based on the electronic submission, the further process towards the completion of your doctorate will be initiated.
 This includes the electronic transmission of your thesis to the reviewers for further assessment and your admission to the doctoral examination.

 •Please note that you still need to print one hardcopy which we will need for our archive later.
-This hardcopy needs to be submitted to the GGNB/IMPRS/MolMed Office within one month after the current COVID-19-related state of emergency has ended.
+This hardcopy needs to be submitted to the GGNB/IMPRS/MolMed Office within one month after the thesis defence.
 There will be no need for additional hardcopies sent to the office.

 •Please discuss with your examination board whether a member may request a printed version for his/her personal use.